Positive speed self-avoiding walks on graphs with more than one end: Groups with more than one end

 \section{Groups with more than one end}

 In this section, we prove Theorem \ref{mg}.
 The proof is based on the stalling's splitting theorem, and an explicit construction of the set $S$ satisfying Assumption \ref{ap31}.

-\begin{lemma} Let $G=(V,E)$ be an infinite, connected, locally finite graph with maximal vertex degree $d$.
+\begin{lemma} Let $G=(V,E)$ be an infinite, connected, locally finite graph.
 Let $A,B\subseteq V$ be two finite set of vertices of $G$ satisfying $A\subseteq B$.
 Let $G\setminus A$ (resp.\ $G\setminus B$) be the subgraph of $G$ obtained from $G$ by removing all the vertices in $A$ (resp.\ $B$) as well as their incident edges.
-If $G\setminus A$ has at least two infinite components, then $G\setminus B$ has at least two infinite components. \end{lemma}
+If $G\setminus A$ has at least two infinite components, then $G\setminus B$ has at least two infinite components.
+Moreover, each infinite component of $G\setminus A$ contains at least one infinite component of $G\setminus B$. \end{lemma}